masonrware/fuse-log-fs/README.md

 # Administrivia

-[- NEW INSTRUCTIONS: -] A `prebuilt_disk` has been added which contains a working log file system with several files and subdirectories. [- END NEW INSTRUCTIONS -]
+[- NEW INSTRUCTIONS: -]
+A `prebuilt_disk` has been added which contains a working log file system with several files and subdirectories.
+You should be able to mount and read the files and directories from it.
+[- END NEW INSTRUCTIONS -]

 - **Due date**: December 8th, 2023 at 11:59pm.
 - **Handing it in**: